This is one of a very rare surviving group of Phoenix column pony trusses all in a single county.

 Discussion of Surrounding Area

-The bridge is located on a one lane unimproved road east of a T intersection with SR 4006 in a rural setting with woodlands, active agriculture and scattered houses.
-Immediately east of the bridge is a large active farm on the north and south side of Hubbards Flat Road with the residence located at the northwest quadrant of the intersection of Hubbards Flat Road and High Bridge Road.
-The scattered residences further east on Fords Hill Road or on High Bridge Road can be more directly accessed from SR 239 or SR 4010 (Sunshine Road).
-The 14'-9" wide bridge roadway is wider than the 12'-wide maintained travelway.
+The bridge is located on a one lane unimproved road south of SR 4006 in a rural setting with woodlands, active agriculture and scattered houses.
+The 15'-8" wide bridge roadway is as wide if not wider than the maintained travelway.
 The bridge and road have a very low reported traffic volume.

 Bridge Considered Historic By Survey: Yes